stanislaspiron/f5-bnk/2.1.0/01-requirements/03-kubeadm.md

 EOF
 ```

+**IMPORTANT**
+Make sure to copy the kubeadm join command from kubeadm init command output.
+It will be used to join worker nodes to the cluster

 # Install kubernetes on worker nodes

+**Run join command on all workers nodes.
+The command was provided by kubeadm init ouput on master node**
+**Do not forget to prepend command with sudo**

 ```bash
 for i in 1 2; do
 ssh root@${nodes[${i}:main_ip]} kubeadm join XXXXX:6443 --token XXXXXXXXX \